 Flexible working – a personal view

 It's a contentious issue, that's for sure!
+As a full-time working mum and business owner, I can see both sides of that fence.
 Wanna know what I think?

 It’s not often we get serious at Muddy – we’re too busy clowning around and main-lining gin usually of course – but flexible working is such a serious issue.
 And for so many women, lack of it is a serious problem.
 It’s such a hot potato right now but there’s lots of talk without much actually being done from what I can see.

 I’ve lost track of the number of intelligent, ambitious female friends whose careers have been derailed or rerouted after having children due to lack of flexi-working options.
 My male friends who’ve become fathers?
 Hmmm, not so much!
 There seems to be this massive disconnect between the huge amount of people who crave flexible working and many firm’s cultures and policies.
 A recent YouGov survey found that 70 percent of respondents wanted to work flexibly, with 65 percent saying it’d improve their wellbeing and job satisfaction.
 But a third thought their employers wouldn’t let them work in that way.

 It’s something I have lots of first-hand experience of here at Muddy.
 Discussions around flexibility are par for the course when the vast majority of your team are midlife women with children, elderly parents and myriad responsibilities outside of work.
 Barely a day goes by when someone doesn’t have to leave early, arrive late, hastily amend their planned working pattern, take a pressing personal call (those ominous ones when the school’s number flashes up on your mobile), or let off steam over a coffee about a family issue.
 I’ve learned over the years that being a de facto therapist/counsellor is a core part of my job description.